Alexander Bethune (poet): Life

 The family were forced to leave Lochend farm in 1839 following the death of his father.
 They moved slightly north to a cottage in Newburgh, Fife which is said to be built by the brothers (but this is unlikely as they needed accommodation immediately).
 The house is now called "Bethune Cottage".
 Given their financial position it is likely that (if they lived here at all) that it was in a single room.
 His mother died soon after the move.
 It is not clear if John died before or after the move.
 Alexander published John's poems just after his death and the sold the whole first issue of 750 copies within a few weeks.

 A fan, Mrs Hill, wife of Frederick Hill, HM Inspector of Prisons, heard of his financial predicament and obtained him a job as a turnkey (prison warder) in Glasgow in 1840, but he despised the job and resigned in March 1841.

 In 1842 he returned to Edinburgh to agree publishing rights of his next book, "The Scottish Peasants Fireside".
 He avoided Shortrede and instead asked Adam Black (later the Lord Provost) of Adam And Charles Black on 27 North Bridge to publish his work.

 Early in 1843 he was offered the editorship of the newspaper the "Dumfries Standard" but did not live to take the post.
 He died of consumption (tuberculosis) (possibly contracted from John in 1839) on 13 June 1843 at Newburgh in Fife.
 He died before seeing the success of his final book, which proved popular with Scots in Canada.
-He is thought to be buried in Abdie parish churchyard.
+He was buried in Abdie parish churchyard.